The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/fight-tips.md

 # The Intermission

 The Intermission works pretty much the same as in Phase One.
-You just have to burst Ser Charibert to ~20% to not die to his raidwide and then destroy the Spear before it ends its cast.
+You just have to burst Ser Charibert to ~20% to not die to his raid-wide, and then destroy the Spear before it ends its cast.
 Try to enter this Phase combo neutral and with zero Soul Slice charges.
-There is a chance that you can hit an additional GCD while you're getting pulled inside the circle by Ser Charibert thanks to the Auto-target Setting.
+There is a chance that you can hit an additional GCD while you are getting pulled inside the circle by Ser Charibert thanks to the auto-target setting.

 ### Re-Opener: double Shroud

 [![Intermission](https://i.im.ge/2022/08/04/F3w3e6.Intermission.png)](https://im.ge/i/F3w3e6)

 * Cast Soulsow
-* Enshroud before Ser Charibert becomes targetable, if you're combo neutral and with zero Soul Slice charges
+* Enshroud before Ser Charibert becomes targetable, if you are combo neutral and with zero Soul Slice charges
 * Shadow of Death
 * Void Reaping
 * Cross Reaping